sjdirect/abot/README.md

 ```

 ####Custom Implementations
 PoliteWebCrawler is the master of orchestrating the crawl.
-It's job is to coordinate all the utility classes to "crawl" a site.
-PoliteWebCrawler accepts an alternate implementation for all its dependencies through it's constructor.
+Its job is to coordinate all the utility classes to "crawl" a site.
+PoliteWebCrawler accepts an alternate implementation for all its dependencies through its constructor.

 ```c#
 PoliteWebCrawler crawler = new PoliteWebCrawler(